WG-SpaceCoder/AutoTrimps/README.md

 - Fixed a bug where the script could portal before doing void maps if your army was too strong after finishing a challenge.

 3/7/2016
 - Auto Heirlooms feature added.
-When enabled, the script will evaluate and 'carry' the best heirlooms, as well as suggest upgrades for equipped heirlooms based on their effect per cost. <b> For carrying, the script will only compare and swap out higher rarity/better items with the SAME TYPE.
-This means if you want to keep the best shield and staff, you need to already have a shield and staff in there. </b>As of right now, the evaluations are based ONLY on the following mods (listed by their precedence/weighting):<br>
+When enabled, the script will evaluate and 'carry' the best heirlooms, as well as suggest upgrades for equipped heirlooms based on their effect per cost. **For carrying, the script will only compare and swap out higher rarity/better items with the SAME TYPE.
+This means if you want to keep the best shield and staff, you need to already have a shield and staff in there.** As of right now, the evaluations are based ONLY on the following mods (listed by their precedence/weighting):
-Shield: Void Map Drop Chance/Trimp Attack, Crit Chance/Crit Damage<br>
+  - Shield: Void Map Drop Chance/Trimp Attack, Crit Chance/Crit Damage
-Staff: Miner Efficiency, Lumberjack/Farmer/Dragimp Efficiency<br>
+  - Staff: Miner Efficiency, Lumberjack/Farmer/Dragimp Efficiency
-This also means that recommended upgrades are only suggested for these mods (as compared to any other of the evaluated mods present).
+  - This also means that recommended upgrades are only suggested for these mods (as compared to any other of the evaluated mods present).
 If you have an item with only one evaluated mod, it will always be the 'recommended' upgrade.
 For the purposes of carrying, rarity trumps all of the stat evaluations.
-I believe the evaluations for the damage stats (crit and trimp attack), are based on fairly accurate calculations of the overall effect on your dps (if you are good at this kind of math stuff I would love for you to scruitinize the calculations).
+  - I believe the evaluations for the damage stats (crit and trimp attack), are based on fairly accurate calculations of the overall effect on your dps (if you are good at this kind of math stuff I would love for you to scrutinize the calculations).
 Other stats are evaluated on a sort of weighting system, with Void Map Drop Chance weighted at 1 (equal to the evaluations of dps stats, therefore all of the considered shield stats are currently weighted equally).
-Staff stats are weighted as miner effiency .75 and farmer/lumber/dragimp as .5 (though they are only weighed against other staff stats right now).
+Staff stats are weighted as miner efficiency .75 and farmer/lumber/dragimp as .5 (though they are only weighed against other staff stats right now).
 - It should be noted with this patch introducing ways to increase your critical hits and damage by quite a bit, that the script has never (and currently does not) consider crits in any of its damage calculations for you.
 It does not seem to have a place in the standard speed-running portion of a run, and should just naturally give you better performance during 'farming' phases and void maps.
 As with any feature/subject, I am open to discussion/suggestions.
 - The custom autoPortal setting now includes an associated challenge selection.
 This should facilitate running challenges but continuing to a higher desired level to run void maps for heirlooms.
 - All automatic tooltip closing should now be gone, thanks to some source code edits by Greensatellite.